22nd December 2021

 - Speed, responding to the issue that patent intelligence is frequently too slow and expensive to create.
 UTT results are instant.

-The UTT has 114 technology classes, organised by reference to 9 high-level groupings (Superclasses) as illustrated below (Fig.1):
+March 2023: The UTT has 122 technology classes, organised by reference to 10 high-level groupings (Superclasses).

 The Universal Technology Taxonomy delivers against the need to know what’s going on from two fundamental perspectives.
 First, what technologies a company owns and how companies compare.
 Secondly, the global and regional trends relating to one or more technology areas.